Inert-one/Direct-download-link/README.md

 ## Important notes

+- You can now directly download Google drive files and watch the same on this platform too.
 - This page can be used being offline too, so **Save it for future**.
 - You can use it for Google Drive, Dropbox and Onedrive (Free & Business) links.
 - Any contribution towards its betterment would be highly appreciated. :+1: